esp-rs/esp-wifi-sys/README.md

 On ESP32-S3 only WiFi is currently supported.

 THIS CURRENTLY DOESN'T WORK WITH THE XTENSA ENABLED RUST COMPILER 1.63.0.2.
-Use 1.64.0.0!
+Use 1.65 or better

 This uses the WiFi drivers from https://github.com/esp-rs/esp-wireless-drivers-3rdparty